KangLeL/STCL-BEV/README.md

 > This repository contains the official implementation of the manuscript currently under submission to *The Visual Computer*.
 > If you find this code useful, please consider citing our paper (see Citation section below).

+## Data Preparation

+We use [MultiviewX](https://github.com/hou-yz/MultiviewX) and [Wildtrack](https://www.epfl.ch/labs/cvlab/data/data-wildtrack/) in this project.

 ## 🚀 Usage

+---

 ### Getting Started
 1. Install PyTorch with CUDA support: